oalkayacd/D2STATOPTIMIZER/README.md

 ## General Info
-- All Base Damage numbers are damage adjusted Kalli bodyshot damage numbers from Damage Chart Madness by SkyWarrior#0001 on Discord.
-- Major / Minor damage scaling and Headshot modifiers are manually tested.
+- All damage numbers obtained using energy weapons.
 - Reload speed calculations are performed using the Reload Sheet 2: Electric Boogaloo by Sereni#8012 inspired by twitter.com/VanHolden304's reload info spreadsheet.

 ## Reload Speed, What Stacks With What?